Who Was Your First Career Gamechanger?

 “It’s so much easier to suggest solutions when you don’t know too much about the problem.”

 After Malcolm played his last bridge hand, his four sons led the show with me as the jack of all trades.
 At that time, Fortune Magazine ran an expose, falsely alleging that Forbes was guilty of editorial favoritism.
-They were losing ground in the ad war, and this was an act of desperation.
-Fortune had an addiction to puff pieces whereaas Forbes mercilessly attacked weak-willed chief executives and self-enriching tycoons.
+They were losing ground in the ad war, which was an act of desperation.
+Fortune had an addiction to puff pieces, whereas Forbes mercilessly attacked weak-willed chief executives and self-enriching tycoons.
 After all, we took Donald Trump down.
 It made the allegations all the more laughable.
 But the question was why, and why Malcolm Forbes?
-The reason was that he was dead and Fortune thought wasn’t going to put up a fight for his reputation from the grave.
+The reason was that he was dead, and Fortune thought he wasn’t going to put up a fight for his reputation from the grave.
 How wrong they were.

-Fortune’s editor, John Huey, chose a guttersnipe reporter to write a trash piece.
-Her background exposed the (then) underground trans movement, a ploy intended to open every crack and crevice in the life of Malcolm Forbes.
+Fortune’s editor, John Huey, chose to publish an article about Steve Forbes’s presidential campaign.
+It was a poorly disguised cover-up for a hatchet job by a guttersnipe reporter.
+Her background was in exposing the underground trans movement, a ploy intended to open every crack and crevice in the life of Malcolm Forbes.
 She came up with nothing.
-They finally landed on a weak defense, a story about CIA shenanigans by a reporter named Jim Norman.
-He was a strong investigative reporter but he lost his bearings and soon parted company.
-Fortune judged it an act of kowtowing to a big honcho.
-The story was discredited and went nowhere.
-More telling, Fortune had a slump that year.
-Forbes had its best in history.
+She finally landed on a weak defense, a story about CIA shenanigans by a reporter named Jim Norman, whom I knew and allowed me to see through the ruse.
+Norman was a friend and an excellent reporter who lost his bearings.
+He became obsessed with a source that parlayed a story that had no basis.
+When Norman resigned, Fortune called it kowtowing.
+They did not know he was given a choice (to take some time off or leave) and chose the latter.
+The story was discredited and more telling.
+Fortune had a slump that year while Forbes had its best in history.

 Fortune’s editor has not been heard from since.
 He was a gamesman, not a gamechanger.